-Congenital heart Defects are anomalies of the heart present at birth.
-It is the most common birth defect and the leading cause of infant death.
-Whether it’s a ‘hole’ in the heart, a ‘bad valve’, or an ‘absent’ part of the heart, symptoms that appear on the child include a purplish-blue color of the face, lips and nails (hence the name ‘blue disease’).
+A congenital heart defect is a problem with the heart structure existing at birth.
+CHD are the most common birth defect and the leading cause of infant death.
+They include a ‘hole’ in the heart’, a bad ‘valve’, or a missing part of the heart.
+The defect typically interferes with the normal flow of blood through the heart, which may affect breathing and growth.
+Symptoms that appear on the child include a purplish-blue color of the face, lips and nails (hence the name ‘blue disease’).
 Other symptoms include shortness of breath, rapid heartbeat, excessive sweating and poor weight gain.

 1% of the world population is born with a heart disease.
 That’s around 600 children in Lebanon every year.

 Some babies have heart defects because their parents are first or second degree cousins.
 Other factors include diseases contracted during the first three months of pregnancy or a mix risk of factors such as drugs (antidepressants or alcohol), smoking, obesity and diabetes.

 It’s essential to screen for heart defects during a pregnancy as almost all cardiac defects can be detected before birth.
 If a serious heart defect is confirmed, the doctor will ask the mother to deliver the baby in a hospital equipped with pediatric cardiology units, with a pediatric cardiac surgeon present.

 If detected early and treated on time, 95% of children born with a heart disease can live a normal life.
 Some of these defects require open heart surgery while other interventions can be done using catheterization techniques with umbrellas or stents to fix blood flow problems in the heart or enlarge narrowed arteries.